How We Invest

 Our promise to you is that we will review every application and even if we don’t move your company forward to an interview, you will get specific feedback from us as to why.

-Application review happens quarterly
+Application review happens monthly

 We know this isn’t always ideal, especially if you are looking to raise capital near the beginning of one of our cycles.
 Right now, we feel most comfortable with this structure so we can effectively our time between running our companies and investing.